7 Ways To Make Sales on Social Media (Even with Only 500 Followers) [Video]

 Strategy: Go to your friend finder and send a request to a few people.
 Once they accept, send them a message thanking them for connecting.
 Nothing creepy.
 Maybe even add some value for them.
 Be cool, just as if you’d met someone in real life.
 Once you make the first impression, keep communicating over time to create familiarity, sales and referrals.

 Events: Events are much like groups in that they are both great for connecting with like-minded people.
-Think of events as groups with expiration dates on them.
+Think of events as groups with expiration dates.
 Events have lots of people posting, RSVPing and interacting.
 Events are great places to find people who fit your prospect profile.

 Strategy: If you know a big event is coming near you, find the event on social media and join it.
 Then engage in the comments, make posts and connect with like-minded people who you feel are a good fit for your following.
 Look for BIG events so you can connect with the event coordinator, etc.